Haumanu

 The Haumanu Journey

-You’re welcome to attend part 1, part 2 or both stages of the journey.
+You’re welcome to take part in Part 1, Part 2 or both stages of the journey.
+We recommend attending at least one session from each part if you can.

 Part 1: